 Alright, you know what, this was dumb.
 Dump it, trash it, this one’s garbage.

-I Think You Should Leave season one is streaming on Netflix now.
+I Think You Should Leave Season 2 is streaming on Netflix now.

-Scott Russell is Paste’s news editor and he has never met a more aggressive baby than Bart Harley Jarvis.
+Scott Russell is Paste’s music editor and he has never met a more aggressive baby than Bart Harley Jarvis.
 He’s on Twitter, if you’re into tweets: @pscottrussell.